glugau/simple-snake-game/README.md

 # Basic Snake Game
 This is a simple python remake of the game snake that I'm sure you know.
+It queues input, and accepts variable board sizes.
+It is also fully textured.
 This repo has 2 versions of the game:

  - A command line game.
 It can be played through the command line, but pauses every frame to wait for an input.